japa/japa.dev/content/runner/introduction.md

 - **Assertion library** - Select between [@japa/assert](./plugins/assert.md) or [@japa/expect](./plugins/expect.md).
 - **Tests reporter** - Select the reporter to display/store the tests progress.
+- **Additional plugins** - Select additional plugins you want to configure.
+You can learn about them in the [plugins section](./plugins/run-failed-tests.md) of the docs.

 ## Writing the first test